Harbansmalik/Web_cheat-sheet/AI/Basic.md

 # What is an LLM?

-LLM = Large Language Model.
+###  LLM = Large Language Model.

-Simply:

-An LLM is an AI model that can understand and generate human-like text.
+An LLM is an AI model trained on a large amount of data that can understand user input and generate human-like responses.

 Example